jimmycallin/udeval/paper/paper.md

   email: jimmy.callin@gmail.com
 tags: [universal dependencies, parsing, evaluation]
 abstract: |
-  To be written.
-natbib: true
-biblio-style: acl2012
+  Nah.
-bibliography: bibliography.bib
+bibliography: bibliography.biblatex
 ---

 # Introduction

 The role of language processing is becoming increasingly multi-lingual, which  is reflected in recent efforts into providing dependency parsing frameworks that can reliably be applied on a multitude of languages.
-One of the most ambitious projects in this area is the Universal Dependencies (UD) framework [@nivre_towards_2015], where the goal is to create a parsing framework with a cross-linguistically consistent grammatical annotation.
+One of the most ambitious projects in this area is the Universal Dependencies (UD) framework [@nivre_universal_2015], where the goal is to create a parsing framework with a cross-linguistically consistent grammatical annotation.
 The purpose of this work is to remove the requirement of language specific components which has up to this point been a necessity due to inconsistent annotation standards.

+Data-driven evaluation metrics have been used as long as treebanks have been available (see @collins_headdriven_1999 chap.
+4 for a survey on early results).
 To evaluate statistical parsing models, two of the most ubiquitous evaluation metrics are Labeled Attachment Score (LAS) and Unlabeled Attachment Score (UAS).
 These have in their simplicity and intuitiveness served the research area well, but their design relies on a number of assumptions that we argue do not hold in the context of UD.

 Firstly, the design of attachment scores assumes that we know next to nothing about the taxonomy and design choices of the parsing framework.
 This has historically been necessary since there have not been a consistently adapted framework for dependency parsing across many languages.
 We argue that recent progress in UD has made this assumption invalid.
 UD has a carefully specified framework that all UD treebanks has to adapt, and we can exploit this constraint to learn more about the performance of a model.

-Secondly, parsing results are becoming increasingly juxtaposed in a cross-linguistic manner, and this becomes especially true with the influence of UD.
+Secondly, parsing results are increasingly juxtaposed in a cross-linguistic manner, and this will likely continue with the establishment of UD.
 It is not uncommon to compare the output of e.g. English and Finnish under the assumption that equal evaluation scores is equivalent to equal parsing performance.
 The reason why this is problematic becomes apparent when studying grammatical morphemes in languages where these may be unbounded (i.e. function words) with languages where they typically are bounded on content words (i.e. affixes).

 \begin{figure}